securez/opendnie/packaging/debian/README.txt

-0. Prepare your system for build Debian packages: apt-get update apt-get install devscripts dpkg-dev fakeroot apt-get build-dep opensc
+0. Prepare your system for build Debian packages: apt-get update apt-get install devscripts dpkg-dev fakeroot svn-buildpackage apt-get build-dep opensc

-1. Get into your favorite release directory: cd tags/opensc-opendnie-xx.xx.xx/
+1. Get into your favorite release directory: cd tags/xx.xx.xx/

 or, if you want the bleeding edge: cd trunk/